Nice to meet you.

 On the library management side, Autodesk EAGLE impressed me with its extensive selection of pre-loaded CAD packages.
 This meant less time spent searching for components, allowing for faster assembly and prototyping in manufacturing.

-One downside I encountered was with the 3D visualizer.
-While functional, it didn’t offer the level of accuracy I expected when visualizing how a PCB would look once produced.
+One downside I observed was with the 3D visualizer.
+While functional, it didn’t offer the level of accuracy many users expected when visualizing how a PCB would look once produced.
 In manufacturing, this level of precision is essential to ensure everything fits together correctly, and EAGLE's 3D tool didn’t quite meet those expectations.

-I also had issues with the net listing feature, especially when working with complex power PCBs.
+I also found user report issues with the net listing feature, especially when working with complex power PCBs.
 It didn’t always function as expected, which led to delays and potential errors in the design phase.
-Reliable net listings are essential for ensuring proper electrical connections in the final product.
+Reliable net listings ensure proper electrical connections in the final product.

 Another limitation was the restriction in the downloaded version of EAGLE, which limits designs to just two layers.
 This becomes an issue when working with more complex, multi-layer boards.
-For manufacturing teams working on high-density designs, this restriction can cause delays, forcing teams to explore alternative solutions or opt for more expensive versions of the software.
+For manufacturing teams working on high-density designs, this restriction can cause delays.
+I see such a delay forcing teams to explore alternative solutions or opt for more expensive software versions.

-Lastly, I feel that routing intelligence could be improved.
+Lastly, I found that G2 reviewers frequently highlight that routing intelligence could be improved.
 Currently, EAGLE uses standard routing paths, but integrating AI-based routing algorithms would significantly improve efficiency.
 This would result in more compact, optimized designs, speed up production times, and minimize routing-related errors.

 What I like about Autodesk EAGLE:

-• The user language programs (ULP) feature stood out to me because it allowed me to automate repetitive processes.
-Creating custom scripts saved me time and offered greater control, especially useful for teams working on multiple designs.
+• The user language programs (ULP) feature stood out to me because it allowed PCB teams to automate repetitive processes.
+Creating custom scripts saved time and offered greater control, especially useful for teams working on multiple designs.

-• The autoroute function was a real time-saver for me.
-It quickly generated routing paths with minimal effort, enabling me to create prototypes faster and focus more on refining the core design instead of dealing with routing issues.
+• During my evaluation, the autoroute function was a real-time-saver.
+It quickly generated routing paths with minimal effort, helping teams create prototypes faster and focus more on refining the core design instead of dealing with routing issues.

 What G2 users like about Autodesk EAGLE: